Aristocrat Leisure: History

 The company produced their first machine in 1953 and was listed on the Australian Stock Exchange in 1996.
-The company was founded by Len Ainsworth, whose family maintains a substantial stake in the company.
-Ainsworth is now chairman of a different gaming company, Ainsworth Game Technology.
-Aristocrat is licensed to distribute slot machines and other gaming products in over 200 jurisdictions (note that many countries, including Australia, have a number of different gaming-license jurisdictions).
+The company was founded by Leonard Ainsworth, whose family maintains a substantial stake in the company.
+Ainsworth is now chairman of a different gambling company, Ainsworth Game Technology.
+Aristocrat is licensed to distribute slot machines and other gambling products in over 200 jurisdictions (note that many countries, including Australia, have a number of different gambling-license jurisdictions).

 Aristocrat's CEO blamed the US subprime mortgage crisis for poor financial results in 2008, despite competing companies experiencing record growth in the same period.
 As a result of the expected drop in revenue, the CEO enacted sweeping budget cuts, including large-scale retrenchments of staff from all areas of the business.
-For the 12 months to December 2009, the company reported a net loss of $157.8 million.
+For the 12 months to December 2009, the company reported a net loss of A$157.8 million.

-In 2011, the company reached an agreement with the AGLC to provide equipment and games for Alberta's video lottery terminal network.
+In 2011, Aristocrat reached an agreement with the Alberta Gaming, Liquor and Cannabis to provide equipment and games for Alberta's video lottery terminal network.

-In July 2014, Aristocrat agreed to buy Video Gaming Technologies for about $1.3 billion to triple its North American business amid falling profit in Australia.
-On 10 August 2017, the company acquired mobile game developer Plarium for $500 million to enter into mobile gaming.
-On 30 November 2017, they then acquired mobile game developer Big Fish Games for US$990 million.
+In July 2014, Aristocrat agreed to buy gambling machine provider Video Gaming Technologies for about US$1.28 billion to triple its North American business amid falling profit in Australia.

-Since March 2017, the CEO has been Trevor Croker, formerly executive vice president for global products, who succeeded Jamie Odell.
+On 10 August 2017, the company acquired mobile game developer Plarium for $500 million to enter into mobile gambling.

+On 30 November 2017, Aristocrat acquired mobile game developer Big Fish Games for US$990 million.

+Trevor Croker became chief executive officer of Aristocrat in March 2017, succeeding Jamie Odell.

-In July 2019, Aristocrat sued Ainsworth, alleging that they had used proprietary code and media assets leaked by a former Aristocrat employee to produce a clone of its popular Lightning Link games.
+In July 2019, Aristocrat filed legal action against Ainsworth Game Technology, alleging misuse of proprietary code and media assets connected to its Lightning Link games.

-On 4 October 2021, Aristocrat Gaming was awarded the Land-based Product, Land-based Industry Supplier and Slot of the Year (“Buffalo Link”) from the Global Gaming Awards in Las Vegas for the “In the Clear” initiative introduced for their gaming machines.
+In 2021, Aristocrat received Global Gaming Awards, including recognition in land-based product, land-based supplier, and slot product categories.

-On 18 October 2021, Aristocrat announced they would bid to buy Playtech for US$3.7 billion, which was later turned down by Playtech shareholders with more than 45% voting against the deal.
-However, the company stated it would consider other proposals.
-As a result, in May 2022, Aristocrat announced it would launch its online casino business by the end of 2022, as the group aims to become a leader in the emerging digital gambling industry.
-Additionally, Aristocrat announced a $500 million on-market share buyback to return some of the $1.3 billion additional funding raised for the failed bid of Playtech.
+In October 2021, Aristocrat announced a bid to acquire Playtech for US$3,7 billion.
+The proposal was later rejected by Playtech shareholders.
+In May 2022, Aristocrat announced plans to launch an online casino business.
+Aristocrat further announced a A$500 million on-market share buyback after the Playtech bid did not proceed.

+In May 2023, Aristocrat announced an agreement to acquire NeoGames for about US$1 billion.
+The acquisition was completed in April 2024, and NeoGames was combined with Anaxi to form Aristocrat Interactive.

+In February 2025, Aristocrat completed the sale of Plarium Global to Modern Times Group.
+The sale followed a review of Aristocrat's casual and mid-core gambling portfolio.

+In January 2026, Aristocrat and Light & Wonder settled litigation in Australia and the United States concerning Light & Wonder's Dragon Train and Jewel of the Dragon titles.
+Under the settlement, Light & Wonder agreed to pay Aristocrat US$127.5 million and cease commercialization of the disputed games globally.